 Image Source: POPSUGAR Photography / Maria del Rio

 I've always been prone to worrying and overthinking things, but during the first half of 2017, I began suffering the worst anxiety I've ever experienced.
-Unlike previous episodes (which usually involved stuff like making people let me out of the car on a road trip so I could get the train home to check I hadn't left the iron on), this time the anxiety was far more personal.
+Unlike previous episodes where it displayed itself in a similar manner to OCD, this time the anxiety was far more personal.
 I would lie awake for hours dissecting the day, worrying about tiny things I'd done or said, finding myself in a spiral of shame for no real reason.
 This wasn't just normal self-awareness (I know I'm not perfect); it was uncontrollable navel-gazing.
-And it definitely wasn't doing my any good.
+And it definitely wasn't doing me any good.

 Then two things happened.
 Firstly, I went on holiday, and I'm sure that did something to temporarily calm my overactive grey matter.
-But there was something else that I think has had an incredible effect on my anxiety levels, and that happened two months ago when a very sassy tortoiseshell cat called Mina moved in.
+But there was something else that I think has had an incredible effect on my anxiety levels, and that was when a very sassy tortoiseshell cat called Mina joined my household.
 Gratuitous photo, because the internet is for cats.

 Image Source: Gemma Cartwright